 - Bug-free coding abilities

-For non-technical qualities, there are things like communication, culture or even "leadership principles" (looking at you, Amazon), but those things are much easier to prepare.
-You don't need two months to learn to say nice things to an interviewer, but you probably need that much time to learn to solve coding problems.
+For non-technical qualities, there are things like communication, culture, or even "leadership principles" (looking at you, Amazon), but those things are much easier to prepare.
+You don't need two months to learn how to say nice things to an interviewer, but you probably need that much time to learn to solve coding problems.

-Problem solving skills essentially means how you reason a problem.
-Even if you don't know a problem, you should be able to systematically infer from known problems.
+Problem-solving skills essentially mean how you reason a problem.
+Even if you encounter a previously unknown problem, you should be able to infer from known problems systematically.
 In his classic book "How to solve it", mathematician George Pólya offers many good tips: "look for a pattern", "draw a picture", "solve a simpler problem".
 We will use some of these techniques in AlgoMonster's articles.

 At AlgoMonster, we love systems.
 We are big believers in systems over goals.

-Throughout this website, you'll see systems for solving common interview patterns such as the three-step system for backtracking.
-For mastering coding interview in general, we have summarized a three-step system called "PTS" (pronounced "points", how clever we are!):
+Throughout this website, you'll see systems for solving common interview patterns, such as the three-step system for backtracking.
+For mastering coding interviews in general, we have summarized a three-step system called "PTS" (pronounced "points", how clever we are!):